 6 Nations Format

 Each team plays each other team once during the tournament, this equates to 5 matches for each team and 15 matches in total.
-Home advantage alternates for each tournament, so for example Ireland played Italy at home in the 2016 championships and so will play them away in the the 2017 championship.
+Home advantage alternates for each tournament, so for example Wales played France at home in the 2021 championships and so will play them away in the the 2022 championship.

-Matches are only held on Saturday’s and Sunday’s over a period of six weeks.
+Matches are only held on Saturday’s and Sunday’s over a period of six weeks, with the opening game held on a Friday night.
 This is clearly a tournament for the fans with the layout designed so fans can watch every game in any given weekend live on free to air BBC and ITV.
 With 6 weeks over which the action can build up it creates a fantastic climax too (football should take note).

 The long tournament is also challenging mentally on the nations contesting the championship.
 It is very difficult to hold concentration and form for a month and a half and so you can be sure the winners are the team with not just the best physical rugby but the best mental rugby too.